VariantEffect/MaveDB/DEPLOYMENT.md

 ## Settings file
 The settings file is loaded by the docker-compose service into the application container.
 The database and broker connection information must match those set above.
-Copy the template `settings-template.env` to `.settings-production.env` and in as below:
+Copy the template `settings/settings-template.env` to `settings/.settings-production.env` and in as below:

 ```dotenv
 # Database settings for postgres using internal docker port NOT host port